-I am often asked that are the control practices of our different customer companies like each other.
-I can fortunately answer that even though the basic fundamentals of good inventory management are always the same, there are peculiar differences in each case.
+I am often asked what are the control practices of our different customer companies like each other.
+I can, fortunately, answer that even though the basic fundamentals of good inventory management are always the same, there are peculiar differences in each case.
 Fine tuning solutions to fit different customer’s supply chain is the important flavor in a supply chain engineer’s work life.

 - Accurate day level demand forecasting

 - Day level safety stock management